Swiss Made Favag Clock - 1940s

 This Swiss-made timepiece, painted in army green with a sturdy cast iron body, is a striking example of mid-20th-century craftsmanship.
 At over 70 years old, it remains in exceptional condition, showcasing the durability and precision FAVAG is known for.

-The clock retains its original FAVAG mechanism, working seamlessly with the VEEB clock driver for accurate time synchronisation.
+The clock retains its original FAVAG mechanism, working seamlessly with the included VEEB clock driver for accurate time synchronisation.
 The thick metal body, along with the preserved army green paint, gives this clock a distinctive, industrial appeal.

 • Mobatime 2002